 Although new threats that are cropping up in the cybersecurity space – phishing — one of the oldest pain points in cybersecurity — is continuing to wreak havoc.

 Phishing is one of the most dangerous “action varieties” to an organization’s cybersecurity health.
 Phishing has been a mainstay in the cybersecurity threat landscape for decades, even though its not talked about much in the media.
 Because it continues to work, phishing is still a common tactic used by threat actors.
-In 2020, 74 percent of US organizations experienced a successful phishing attack.
-In addition, 43 percent of cyberattacks in 2020 featured phishing or pre-texting.
+In 2021, more than 80 percent of US organizations experienced at least one successful phishing attack, a year-over-year increase of more than 45 percent.
 As a result, the need to implement proper anti-phishing best practices is an absolute must for organizations of any size.

 With that in mind, here are a few quick best practices and tips for dealing with phishing threats.